On the Basis of the Hamilton-Jacobi-Bellman Equation in Economic Dynamics: Motivation

-Dividing the right-hand side by $t$ and taking the limit $t\to 0$, we have the HJB equation.
+Dividing the right-hand side by $t$ and letting $t\to 0$, we obtain the HJB equation.

-However, we have already obtained a counterexample $V_2$.
+However, we have already obtained counterexamples in Facts \ref{Fact1} and \ref{Fact3}.
 Therefore, the above ``proof'' is somewhat incorrect.
 Upon closer inspection, we find that there are at least two gaps in the above ``proof''.

 First, we said that ``the last line of (\ref{DOUBT}) depends only on $c(0)$''.
-However, in the ``last line'', there is a Landau's little-o symbol $o(t)$.
+However, in the ``last line'', there is Landau's little-o symbol $o(t)$.
 To be precise, this line just summarizes all the parts that depend on something other than $c(0)$ in the form of $o(t)$, and $o(t)$ still depends on the form of the functions $k(s)$ and $c(s)$.
 Additionally, the `$o(t)$' part is $o(t)$ if we fix a pair of functions $k(s)$ and $c(s)$, but when we take the supremum over such functions, we are not really sure if it is actually $o(t)$.

-Second, for the derivation of (\ref{DOUBT}), we made some assumptions that assures the differentiability of $V\circ k$ at $s=0$.
+Second, for the derivation of (\ref{DOUBT}), we made some assumptions that guarantee the differentiability of $V\circ k$ at $s=0$.
 Specifically, we assumed the differentiability of $V$ and the continuity of $c(s)$.
 However, in our model, $c(s)$ may be discontinuous, and there is no guarantee that $V$ is differentiable.
 Therefore, it is uncertain whether we can derive the equation (\ref{DOUBT}) in the first place.

 We cannot determine which of these two gaps is more critical.
-However, we know that both gaps are almost never a problem when there is a solution of the original problem.
+However, we know that both gaps are almost never a problem when there is a solution to the original problem.
 The first gap seems to be a problem that can be solved using a solution $(k^*(s),c^*(s))$ to evaluate $o(t)$.
-Moreover, if a solution exists, then it will satisfy the Euler equation, and thus the optimal consumption path $c(s)$ will be continuous in many cases.
-Furthermore, the ``inner solution'' condition of Benveniste and Scheinkman (1979) will be satisfied in most models, and therefore their Theorem 2 can be applied and the value function will be differentiable.
+Moreover, if a solution exists, then it will satisfy the Euler equation, and thus the optimal consumption path $c^*(s)$ will be continuous in many cases.
+Furthermore, the ``inner solution'' condition of Benveniste and Scheinkman \cite{BS2} will be satisfied in most models, and therefore their Theorem \ref{Theorem2} can be applied and the value function will be differentiable.
 Hence, we think that if the original problem has a solution, both gaps will be filled in most cases.
-In other words, we can imagine that the problem in our example (\ref{CE}) probably arises because there is no solution in the original problem.
+In other words, we can imagine that the problem in Facts \ref{Fact1} and \ref{Fact3} probably arises because there is no solution to the original problem.